Lower bounds on nonnegative rank via nonnegative nuclear norms: Introduction

-where $\support(A) = \{ (i,j) \in [m]\times [n] \; : \; A_{i,j} \neq 0 \}$ is the set of indices of the nonzero entries of $A$.
+where $\support(A) = \{ (i,j) \in \{1,\dots,m\}\times \{1,\dots,n\} \; : \; A_{i,j} \neq 0 \}$ is the set of indices of the nonzero entries of $A$.
 It is easy to see that the rectangle covering number is always smaller than or equal to the nonnegative rank of $A$ (each nonnegative rank 1 term in a decomposition of $A$ corresponds to a rectangle).
-Some of the well-known lower bounds on the nonnegative rank such as the fooling set method or the rectangle size method are in fact lower bounds on the rectangle covering number and they only depend on the sparsity pattern of $A$ and not on the specific values of its entries.
+Some of the well-known lower bounds on the nonnegative rank such as the fooling set method or the rectangle size method (see \cite[Section 1.3]{kushilevitz2006communication}) are in fact lower bounds on the rectangle covering number and they only depend on the sparsity pattern of $A$ and not on the specific values of its entries.
+Recently, a new lower bound was proposed in \cite{gillis2012geometric} that does not rely solely on the sparsity pattern; however the lower bound depends on a new quantity called the \emph{restricted nonnegative rank} which can be computed efficiently only when $\rank(A)\leq3$ but otherwise is NP-hard to compute in general.
+Also a non-combinatorial lower bound on the nonnegative rank known as the \emph{hyperplane separation} bound was proposed recently and used in the remarkable result of Rothvoss \cite{rothvoss2014matching} on the matching polytope.
+The lower bound we propose in this paper has a similar flavor as the hyperplane separation bound except that it uses the Frobenius norm instead of the entrywise infinity norm.
+Also one focus of the present paper is on computational approaches to compute the lower bound using sum-of-squares techniques and semidefinite programming.
+Finally, after the initial version of this paper was submitted, we extended some of the ideas presented here and we proposed in \cite{fawzi2014self} new lower bounds that are invariant under scaling and that are related to hyperplane separation bounds and combinatorial bounds.

-In this paper we present the first computable lower bound on the nonnegative rank that does not rely on the sparsity pattern and that is applicable to matrices that are strictly positive.
-Before we present our result, recall that a symmetric matrix $M \in \RR^{n \times n}$ is said to be \emph{copositive} if $x^\tr M x \geq 0$ for all $x\in \RR^{n}_+$.
+\paragraph{Contribution} In this paper we present an efficiently computable lower bound on the nonnegative rank that does not rely exclusively on the sparsity pattern and that is applicable to matrices that are strictly positive.
+Before we present our result, recall that a \mbox{symmetric} matrix $M \in \RR^{n \times n}$ is said to be \emph{copositive} if $x^\tr M x \geq 0$ for all $x\in \RR^{n}_+$.
 Our result can be summarized in the following: